 - Accommodation: We stayed in the Stanford Hotel, located in the Mongkok area.
 Although it wasn’t too close to the Mongkok MTR station, it was still a pleasant walk and the general location couldn’t have been more convenient.

 - Transportation: The MTR system in Hong Kong was undoubtedly very efficient and convenient.
 With how easy and fast to get around it was, we used it every single day.
-You can purchase a transport card at any major MTR station or convenience store.
+You can purchase a transport card at any major MTR station or convenience store, or pre-purchase it here.
 Also, our legs came in very handy too 🙂

 - Itinerary: We had a brief outline of each day planned before we left off, with the main places we wanted to see booked in to a specific date, and other things to-do written in but not a ‘must’.
 We wanted to ensure that we enjoyed our holiday rather than rush it, so most of the time we did go to the places we had originally planned to, but also went with the flow and changed some things as the day approached.
 How we planned our itinerary was quite simple too- on each day we generally visited places located in the same or nearby area.